 In every decision, an authority ordered a specific website to stop using Google Analytics because it found that its data transfers lacked sufficient safeguards for personal data.
 In theory, a different website could implement stronger safeguards for personal data and use Google Analytics lawfully and securely.
 But theory is the keyword here.
 In practice, implementing safeguards is difficult for many services and impossible for Google Analytics.

 So, for all practical purposes, decisions against Google Analytics amount to a nationwide ban.
-And we already have such decisions for two key national markets in the EU- Italy and France.
+And we already have such decisions for several countries, including France and Italy- two key national markets in the EU.

 What about IP anonymization?